edgelesssys/docs.edgeless.systems/marblerun/content/workflows/add-service.md

 Skip this step, when using EGo with [TTLS](content/features/transparent-TLS.md).

-Quick refresher: Marblerun's Coordinator issues TLS credentials for each verified Marble (i.e., a service running in a secure enclave) as is described in our [secrets management chapter](content/features/secrets-management.md#tls-credentials).
+Quick refresher: MarbleRun's Coordinator issues TLS credentials for each verified Marble (i.e., a service running in a secure enclave) as is described in our [secrets management chapter](content/features/secrets-management.md#tls-credentials).

 The TLS X.509 certificate and the corresponding private key can be securely passed to a service through files, environment variables, or command line arguments.
 This is defined in the manifest as is described in our [writing a manifest hands-on](content/workflows/define-manifest.md#manifestmarbles).